FURams09/code-blog/src/pages/blurbs/purpose.md

 ---
-title: 'purpose'
+title: 'Where Are You'
 path: '/landing/mission'
 lastEdited: '2018-10-22'
 type: 'blurb'
+gridArea: 'purpose'
 ---

-## Where Are you

 ### Here's what you need to know

-- Built this blog using:

-  - Gatsby
-  - Express

 - Looking to work on my:
   - CSS and Styling